 Avoid unnecessary contact with your reformer with these tips

-Secondly we suggest you revise the way you set up and adjust your reformers to avoid unnecessary contact with the machine by both Studio staff and clients.
+We suggest you revise the way you set up and adjust your reformers to avoid unnecessary contact with the machine by both Studio staff and clients.

 Plan ahead!
 Align-Pilates suggests that reformers are set up as much as possible before a class starts and that if possible only springs and foot bar are adjusted in a class.
 In Multi Reformer Studios it may be worth considering set up reformers for a variety of heights so that the machines went from smallest on the left to tallest on the right, with the majority of machines set for the average height person.
 This reduces contact with the machines and reduces set up required by clients on arrival.